kjelstromjr/Pizza/README.md

 ## **WARNING**
 A good enough knowledge in the java programming language is required in order to use and understand this package!!!
 If you DO NOT know java, and still want to use this, then you are a total dingus and need to learn java.
 If you DO know java, welcome to the github!
 ## Getting Started
-**There are many great examples provided, and Intro and Game are prefect to start out with**
+**There are many great examples provided, but Intro and Game are the best to start with**
 - The entire game engine can be started just by simply creating an instance of the `Pizza` class, e.g. `Pizza game = new Pizza();`
   - The background color of the window can be changed by inputting a color from the `java.awt.Color` class into the pizza contructor, e.g. `Pizza game = new Pizza(Color.BLUE);`
   - To run in fullscreen, just add a `true` to the end of the arguments in the constructor, e.g. `Pizza game = new Pizza(true)` or `Pizza game = new Pizza(Color.BLUE, true)`